Interior Architecture (BSc Honours) (Level 8)

 Bachelor of Science (Honours) in Interior Architecture CR565

 This course qualifies graduates to work in architectural practice, interior design firms, and allied disciplines in the capacity of an Architectural designer with a developed area of focus and expertise or in entry management positions.

-The graduate will be proficient in the master-planning, spatial design and the materiality of complex interior schemes that involve multiple floors and mixed uses.
+The graduate will be proficient in interior planning, spatial design and the materiality of complex interior schemes that involve multiple floors and mixed uses.
 The graduate is also oriented to commercial architectural practice with a strong understanding of sustainable design.
 The graduate will be able to develop designs and their attendant working drawings, and will deal with contractors, suppliers, and local authorities.
 The graduate may also select self-employment after a suitable period of practical experience.

 Potential Areas of Employment